Optimize builds for production

 Verify the contents of your bundle

 When building your project in the debug mode, the SharePoint Framework provides you with the Webpack Visualizer chart showing the different scripts included in the generated bundle.
-You can find this chart in the ./dist/[solution-name].stats.html file.
+You can find this chart in the ./temp/stats/[solution-name].stats.html file.

 Using the Webpack Visualizer chart is a convenient way for you to verify, that the generated bundle doesn't contain any unnecessary scripts and how the included scripts affect the total bundle size.
 Keep in mind, that the displayed size reflects the debug build and would be significantly smaller for a release build.